Comparing the Top Commercial Carpet Cleaning Methods

 - If system is not applied properly by allowing the pre-spray to dry completely, it can yellow the carpet.

 - It can cause problems during future carpet replacement due to powder build up.

 - Powder can create issues with HVAC systems and indoor air quality.

 Steam Cleaning/Extraction/Wet Method

 With steam cleaning and hot water extraction (sometimes referred to as the “wet method”) a machine sprays a chemical cleaning solution on the carpet.
 Hot water is then used to extract the solution and dirt and debris from the carpet.

 - Alleviates concerns of powder in the air from the dry method.

-- —extended dry times will lead to microbial growth (allergens) and reappearing stains.
+- Moisture is the big problem with this method—extended dry times will lead to microbial growth (allergens) and reappearing stains.